The Best Infrared Heaters Tested in 2023

 Infrared heaters can use various heating elements, such as quartz (the most common and most efficient), ceramic, and carbon, to produce and emit infrared rays with varying levels of energy efficiency.
 Supplemental fans or blowers aren’t necessary, but they can provide both focused infrared heat and diffused heat through convection.

-These factors can impact how an infrared heater’s power rating will affect its heat output and space coverage.
+These factors impact how an infrared heater’s power rating will affect its heat output and space coverage.
 Just because an infrared heater boasts a higher power rating doesn’t mean it produces more heat and provides greater space coverage—much depends on the individual characteristics of the heater.

 One way to calculate the general amount of power a heater should generate is to multiply the space’s square footage by 10.
-For example, a 100 square-foot room (10 feet by 10 feet) will need a 1000-watt heater (100 x 10 = 1000).
+For example, a 100-square-foot room (10 feet by 10 feet) will need a 1,000-watt heater (100 x 10 = 1,000).

 Intended Location

 The fact that they operate by emitting heat waves directly to objects (as opposed to the surrounding air) also makes them well suited to outdoor spaces, such as patios, since the heat won’t dissipate in the surrounding air.
-Similarly, infrared heaters are a good option for rooms with large ceilings, since users needn’t worry about heated air rising and wasting away in the ceiling space.
+Similarly, infrared heaters are a good option for rooms with large ceilings since users needn’t worry about heated air rising and wasting away in the ceiling space.

 Design